Breast Cancer is the most common type of cancer among women in Singapore, with numbers on the rise. This Singaporean woman shares her story

 In honour of Breast Cancer Awareness Month throughout October we share the stories of women across Singapore who have battled, or are fighting, breast cancer.
 Singaporean Tracy Hoo, who was diagnosed with breast cancer when she was 29 shares her story.

 At what age were you diagnosed with breast cancer?
 How did you discover it?

 I discovered I had stage 2-3 breast cancer in August 2016 when I was just 29.
 I discovered it when my aunt discovered hers; she had stage 3 breast cancer and her arm swelled up as it has already spread to her lymph nodes.
 I discovered a lump on my breast two weeks later, with a tumour size of close to 4cm and some of my lymph nodes were affected as well.

 How did you feel upon learning that you had breast cancer?
 Do you remember what the first steps you took were?

 I broke down, as it was a piece of news I was not ready to accept, especially after hearing about my Aunty.
 I had just gotten married (back in November 2015) and started staying in my new flat, I was still relatively young to have breast cancer and could not accept it.
 Upon diagnosis, treatment options were laid out to me by my surgeon.
 I had to sort out my insurance and my work before embarking on my treatment journey two weeks later, in September 2016.

 I went on a 6-month chemotherapy course to shrink the tumour.
-After six months (in March 2017), while it is typically decided on a case-by-case basis, I made the personal decision to go for a mastectomy and did reconstruction on the spot using the fats from my belly.
-My surgery went well and I commenced on a 3-week intensive radiotherapy treatment.
-I am now on oral medication and will take injections once every quarter for the next 5 years, as preventive measures to suppress the cancer from growing again.
+After six months (in March 2017), while it is typically decided on a case-by-case basis, I made the personal decision to go for a mastectomy and did reconstruction on the spot using the fat from my belly.
+My surgery went well and I commenced a 3-week intensive radiotherapy treatment.
+This was followed by oral medication plus injections once every quarter for the next 5 years, as preventive measures to suppress the cancer from growing again.